Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 Once 2/3rds of the validators have signed availability statements and those land on chain, the parablock is considered **Included**.

 Notes:
 Inclusion happens on an individual core so we can have a single candidate included per core per relay-chain block.
 If something is included in a relay-chain block it means that this transaction happens in that block.
 That does not yet mean that the block it final.
 It's just included and not only mentioned as it was in backing.
-Before we reachfinality there's one core property we need to ensure.
+Before we reach finality there's one core property we need to ensure.

 ---